S3-working-group/s3-practical-guide/docs/all.md

 **Tips:**

 -   Only describe resources that are specifically allocated for use in this domain.
-For example, if everyone in the organization is provided with a computer, it’s unnecessary to list it here.
+For example, if everyone in the organization is provided with a computer, it's unnecessary to list it here.
 However, if delegatees are provided with a laptop while everyone else gets a desktop computer, include the laptops in the list.
 -   Be specific about quantity or amount.

 ###### Delegator Responsibilities